-The Levelling Up agenda has been a prominent feature of Government rhetoric since the 2019 election, and the NIS is no exception.
-While announcements of various funding streams for different initiatives will take the headlines, it is the subtler structural changes that have the potential to make the most difference in the long-term.
-In particular, changes to the Treasury’s Green Book may, depending on how they are implemented, level the playing field for projects in the regions that are seeking financial support from Government in competition with the south-east.
+The Levelling Up agenda has been a prominent feature of government rhetoric since the 2019 election, and the NIS is no exception.
+While announcements of various funding streams for different initiatives will take the headlines, it is the subtler structural changes that have the potential to make the most difference in the long term.
+In particular, changes to the Treasury’s Green Book may, depending on how they are implemented, level the playing field for projects in the regions that are seeking financial support from the government in competition with the South East.
 The Green Book is the manual used by the Treasury to determine whether projects represent value for money.
-A cost benefit analysis is at the heart of Green Book appraisals, and on this measure projects in the south-east generally score more highly than equivalent schemes elsewhere because they deliver demonstrably better economic returns.
-This methodology has long been a bone of contention for local government outside the south east, and is arguably one of the reasons the Greater London area has benefitted from a disproportionate amount of public capital spending over many years.
+A cost-benefit analysis is at the heart of Green Book appraisals, and on this measure projects in the South East generally score more highly than equivalent schemes elsewhere because they deliver demonstrably better economic returns.
+This methodology has long been a bone of contention for local government outside the South East and is arguably one of the reasons the Greater London area has benefitted from a disproportionate amount of public capital spending over many years.
 A move to an approach that looks at a wider set of benefits, including non-economic benefits, may help redress the balance.

 Another challenge for public bodies when seeking to deliver infrastructure is how to best capture increases in property values that result from the investment.
-The National Infrastructure Assessment included recommendations which would have facilitated land value capture, and hence made investment in infrastructure more viable for local authorities.
-But Government’s “Response to the National Infrastructure Assessment” (published alongside the NIS), while endorsing the principle of giving local authorities further powers to enable land value capture, rejects the NIA’s specific recommendations on business rate supplements and council tax levies.
-Instead, it appears the Government will rely upon the “Infrastructure Levy” separately proposed within the Planning White Paper which is intended to replace both section 106 planning obligations and the Community Infrastructure Levy.
+The National Infrastructure Assessment included recommendations that would have facilitated land value capture and hence made investment in infrastructure more viable for local authorities.
+But the government’s “Response to the National Infrastructure Assessment” (published alongside the NIS), while endorsing the principle of giving local authorities further powers to enable land value capture, rejects the NIA’s specific recommendations on business rate supplements and council tax levies.
+Instead, it appears the government will rely upon the “Infrastructure Levy” separately proposed within the Planning White Paper which is intended to replace both section 106 planning obligations and the Community Infrastructure Levy.
 Considerable detail is awaited in respect of the proposed Infrastructure Levy and its introduction is far from imminent.
-There is also some skepticism within industry as to how effective this will be at capturing land value in view of the issues experienced with the Community Infrastructure Levy.
+There is also some scepticism within industry as to how effective this will be at capturing land value in view of the issues experienced with the Community Infrastructure Levy.

 Response to climate change